 - Drill Press Vise

-In fact, all of our available 80 lower jigs include the necessary tooling!
+All of our available 80 lower jigs include the necessary tooling.
 All you’ll need are the last three tools listed above (a router, drill, and vise).
 We even sell the most popular and most-recommended router for your convenience (the Porter Cable 6430), linked above!
 Each 80 lower jig includes the necessary instructions.
 Once you’ve completed 80 lower, all you need to do is install your lower parts kit and buffer system, and slap on the AR-15 upper of your choice!